For-profit corporation: To the economy

 have the capacity to grow at a very fast rate and this eventually leads them to employing more people (lowering the employment burden on the government).
 Their profit maximisation motive also means that they will work on their productivity and will contribute to the GDP of any country they are living in.
 A higher GDP often leads to a higher living standard.

 To the business

-As the corporation only works for its own interest it gets the opportunity to isolate itself from all worldly matters and do what is best for itself.
-Here the grip of the owners can also be greater on the business as they have the free choice of making investments and decisions which will generate the greatest revenue for their business.
-Here they would not be obliged to consider any outer factor(welfare) while designing policies.
+As the corporation only works for its own interest, it can to isolate itself from all worldly matters and do what is best for itself.
+Owners can also have greater on the business as they have the free choice of making investments and decisions which will generate the greatest revenue for their business.
+They would not be obliged to consider any outer factor (welfare) while designing policies.
 More profit also means that they can invest the profit back to the business and increase its speed of growth.